How to deal with issues found in Navisworks

 3. The issue can be updated to reflect changes in the status and assignment of the corresponding clash when a clash test is rerun

-To know how to import issues as clashes, consult the article How to transfer Clash test results from the Clash Detective to BIMcollab Cloud.
+To know how to import issues as clashes, consult the article How to transfer Clash test results from the Clash Detective to BIMcollab Nexus.

 Importing issues from Saved Viewpoints